 Traffic congestion in San Marcos is an ongoing and growing concern that continues to go unaddressed by our city leaders.
-The reality is that transportation infrastructure is primarily a regional issue and is incredibly expensive.
-While a city can add and widen roads, major traffic relief comes in the form of improving the efficiencies of freeways, transit, and major arterials that cross city boundaries.
+Every election cycle, local voters cite traffic congestion has a top concern, and local politicians make promises that they can't keep.
+Why?
+Because the reality is the development of transportation infrastructure is primarily a regional issue and is so expensive no city or developer alone could afford to make meaningful improvements.
+Sure, a city or a developer can add and widen roads here and there, major traffic relief comes in the form of improving the efficiencies of freeways, transit, and major arterials that cross municipal borders.
 Those types of improvements usually require regional, state, and federal collaboration and funding.

 Additionally, San Marcos is located in the middle of North County, bisected by one of the state’s most congested freeways and has a large, and growing state university and community college within our boundaries, bringing in daily commuters by the thousands.

 We need real solutions to these problems; not unfulfilled campaign promises year after year.

 On December 10, 2021, the San Diego Association of Governments approved the 2021 Regional Plan, which is described as “a long-term blueprint for the San Diego region that seeks to meet regulatory requirements, address traffic congestion, and create equal access to jobs, education, healthcare, and other community resources.”
 The 2021 Regional Plan is the result of years of planning, constructed by true experts in the field of transportation, climate, and land use, and is designed to create a comprehensive transportation system that is fast, fair, and clean for all people in the greater San Diego region, including North County.